M-earnest/docker_workshop/_sources/basics/quickstart.md

 As we can see the container is in fact simulating a complete Ubuntu file system.

-Inside the ubuntu docker container we can utilize the functionality of the ubuntu OS and we exit the container by typing `exit`
+Inside the ubuntu docker container we can utilize the usual functionalities of the ubuntu OS.
+We exit the container by typing `exit`

 ```
 root@806c74068242:/# exit